gavinandresen/paymentrequest/spec.rst

 time: Unix timestamp (seconds since 1-Jan-1970) when the PaymentRequest was created.

 expires: Unix timestamp after which the PaymentRequest should be considered invalid.

-single_use: If true, these PaymentDetails should be used for only one payment.
-If false, it may be added to the user's address book and used repeatedly until it expires (e.g. for donations or a recurring payment).

 memo: UTF-8 encoded, plain-text (no formatting) note that should be displayed to the customer, explaining what this PaymentRequest is for.